digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 The PQS Read API now returns the package-name, package-id, and package-version for each contract instance, making it easy for users to determine and inspect different versions over time.
-To reconstruct the old experience (should you need to) of querying one specific version, simply use a filter predicate in the SQL.
+To reconstruct the old experience (should you need to) of querying one specific version, use a filter predicate in the SQL.

 .. code-block:: sql